Martin Bidař: 2023–24 season: Debut of Kucianová/Bidař

 In May 2023, it was announced by the Czech Figure Skating Association that Bidař had teamed up with Barbora Kucianová and that they would be coached by Petr Bidař in Prague and by Ondřej Hotárek in Bergamo.

 They started the season by competing on the 2023–24 ISU Challenger Series, finishing ninth at the 2023 CS Lombardia Trophy and at the 2023 CS Finlandia Trophy.
 They would then go on to place fourth at the 2023 Tayside Trophy.

 In January, Kucianová/Bidař competed at the 2024 Four National Championships, where they took the bronze medal.
 Selected to compete at the 2024 European Championships in Kaunas, Lithuania, the pair would finish thirteenth at the event.

 They would then finish their season by winning bronze at the 2024 Bavarian Open and placing seventh at the 2024 International Challenge Cup.

 2024–25 season: End of Kucianová/Bidař

 Kucianová/Bidař began the season by finishing eighth at the 2024 CS Lombardia Trophy and ninth at the 2024 CS Warsaw Cup.

 In January, it was announced that the pair had parted ways and that Bidař had teamed up with Italian-born pair skater, Anna Valesi.

 Partnership with Valesi

 2024–25 season: Debut of Valesi/Bidař

 Valesi/Bidař made their debut as a pair at the 2025 Merano Ice Trophy in mid-February, where they won the silver medal.

+2025–26 season

+Valesi/Bidař opened their season by winning bronze at the 2025 Lombardia Trophy.
+They then went on to finish seventh at the ISU Skate to Milano, winning silver at the 2025 Tayside Trophy, and winning gold at the 2025 Cup of Innsbruck.

+In December, Valesi/Bidař finished fifth at the 2025 CS Golden Spin of Zagreb and winning silver at the 2026 Four National Championships.
+The following month, they competed at the 2026 European Championships in Sheffield, England, United Kingdom.
+The pair placed twelfth in the short program and seventh in the free skate, moving up to ninth place overall.
+"I don’t know what to say right now and how I’m feeling," shared Valesi following their free skate.
+"I am feeling super emotional.
+Like me and Martin, we know how much work we put into it, how much we believed in it, and always tried to have a good feeling between each other.
+So today was like amazing overall.
+The public, the feeling between us, the coaches, the support from everybody, we feel very, very good."
+Bidař added, "For me, it’s a really important part is that even in a hard time, we really stay together.
+We are very happy that it paid off today and we really enjoyed it from the morning on the whole day."